 The answer is a resounding yes.
-Though granularity prevents discrete analytic functions from actually being analytic functions, with a suitable refinement process for improving resolution, they can be made to approximate analytic functions.
-Circle packing got started with exactly this approximation issue with the celebrate Rodin and Sullivan Theorem explained below.
+Though granularity prevents discrete analytic functions from actually being analytic functions, they can be made to approximate analytic functions by finding a suitable refinement process to improve resolution.
+Circle packing got started with exactly this approximation issue with the foundational Rodin and Sullivan Theorem explained below.
 Let's see it in action first.

-S DiscreteRMT S picks up from our earlier script S Cookie S. Recall that you can build a range packing P by cookie cutting a region Ω from a regular hexagonal packing.
-The maximal packing Q having the same combinatorics becomes the domain in \mathbb{D} .
+(S) DiscreteRMT (S) allows you to repeat the conformal mapping experiment of Section ??, but now with a choice among several refinement levels.
+In particular, recall that you build a range packing P by cookie cutting a region Ω from a regular hexagonal packing.
+The maximal packing Q having the same combinatorics is the domain in \mathbb{D} .
 A standard CirclePack normalization puts the circle for the α vertex at the origin in both Q and P, and a γ vertex on the imaginary axis in each.
 The map $f: Q \longrightarrow P$ is then a discrete conformal map.

-At issue: How well do these discrete mappings approximate the classical conformal mapping $F : \mathbb{D} \longrightarrow \Omega$ guaranteed by the Riemann Mapping Theorem?
-In S Cookie S it was suggested that you try the optional 'i' and 'd' commands to increase or decrease the radii of the hexagonal overlay.
-If you didn't try them, you have another chance here in SDiscreteRMTS.
-Making those circles smaller - hence using more of them - is a key method for improving resolution.
-The effectiveness of such refinements is the content of the foundational theorem by Burt Rodin and Dennis Sullivan, paraphrased here.
+How well do these discrete mappings approximate the classical conformal mapping $F : \mathbb{D} \longrightarrow \Omega$ guaranteed by the Riemann Mapping Theorem?
+That is the content of the foundational theorem of the topic by Rodin and Sullivan, paraphrased here.